 - In Spain, the situation is less appealing.
 Major Spanish Bank A charges a fee of 4.5% on the amount withdrawn overseas, with a minimum fee per withdrawal of €3.50.

 Why do banks make money on foreign currency exchange rates?

 There’s no such thing as a free lunch, after all.
 Banks incur costs of their own when sending your money overseas, such as the fees levied by the likes of Visa and Mastercard for processing payments.
 And, of course, they are offering you a service by enabling you to access your money overseas—some banks believe it is right for you to be charged for this.

 Your money at N26

-Here at N26, our mission is to cut back on fees wherever we can.
-This is why most of the above fees don’t apply with an N26 account – there isn’t even an international transaction fee when you pay for something with your N26 Mastercard abroad.
-So, if you’re concerned about foreign transaction fees, N26 is well worth a look.
+Here at N26, we want to be as transparent as possible and our mission is to cut back on fees wherever we can.
+This is why most of the above costs don’t apply—with our free bank account, we offer up to 5 free ATM withdrawals in euros and don't charge foreign transaction fees when you pay for something with your N26 Mastercard abroad.
+No hassle, no hidden costs.

 We want to simplify banking for everyone.
 We’re bringing you a series of articles that shine a light on the basics of money, finance and all things banking-related—take a look!